Fernanda Arozqueta: Fridas (2011–2014)

 In 2011, Arozqeuta formed Fridas, an electro-pop singing duo with her friend and fellow Centro de Educación Artística classmate, Denisse Gares Aragón.
-The duo performed at various showcases and clubs in Mexico City in late 2011 in early 2012.
+The duo performed at various showcases and clubs in Mexico City in late 2011 to early 2012.
 They started recording their debut album in 2012.
 Their first and only single, Pruébame was released on November 5, 2012 for iTunes in Mexico.
 A music video was filmed in November 2012 and premiered exclusively on Telehit in December 2012.
 To promote the single, they performed at radio festivals and México Suena, a televised concert, featuring popular Mexican performers in 2013.
 They performed an acoustic set featuring songs from their debut album for fans on Lunadas, a music program for Televisa on March 6, 2013.
 Their music was also featured on the television shows, Como dice el dicho and Gossip Girl: Acapulco.
 Their untitled debut album was recorded in Mexico City and completed in November 2012.
 It consisted of songs composed by Arozqueta, Aragón, and some of their producers.
 The proposed album was to include 10 Spanish songs and 1 English-language cover of "Pruébame".
-An album title nor release date was ever never given and the album was never released.
+An album title nor release date was never given and the album was never released commercially.
+The album later leaked online in its entirely.
 Gares later formed another singing duo without Arozqueta and appeared as a contestant on the music reality competition, La Voz...
 México in late 2014.
 The duo split up for unknown reasons in 2014.

 Acting career

 Early career

-Following La Nueva Banda's disbandment in June 2009, Arozqueta was accepted into Centro de Educación Artística, the acting school run by media giant, Televisa, in Mexico City.
+Following La Nueva Banda Timbiriche's disbandment in June 2009, Arozqueta was accepted into Centro de Educación Artística, the acting school run by media giant, Televisa, in Mexico City.
 For three years, she studied voice, acting, and dance and performed in various school plays.
 She graduated from CEA in 2011.
 During her time at CEA, she acted in small roles on television programs such as Esperanza del corazón and Cachito de Cielo from 2010 to 2011.
 In 2013, she auditioned for and earned a spot as one of four co-hosts on "P.M.", a late night pop-cultured oriented television show produced by Televisa.
 The show targeted a young adult audience using various social media platforms.
 The program premiered on Canal 5 on September 2, 2013.
 It aired weeknights from 9 p.m. to 12 a.m. in Mexico.